6 Key Features Every Employee Sign In App Needs

 Employee and guest sign in apps are becoming an increasingly common fixture in workplaces across the world.
 In light of the pandemic and a rise in cybersecurity attacks, employers are replacing manual, insecure processes with more advanced solutions for their workforce and guests.
 Sign in apps increase efficiency, ensure data accuracy, help secure intellectual property, and so much more.

-In this guide, we’ll look at the key features and capabilities that an effective employee sign in app requires to create a safe, secure, and tech-savvy workplace.
+In this guide, we’ll look at the key features and capabilities that an effective staff sign in app requires to create a safe, secure, and tech-savvy workplace.

 The key to ensuring a positive employee sign-in is to create a frictionless experience.
 Businesses can start by viewing the employee journey as similar to a customer’s journey, focusing on creating frictionless experiences in the workplace whenever possible.

 “More than ever, employees want to do their job without bumping into technical and administrative roadblocks at every turn,” said Blake McConnell, SVP of employee workflow at ServiceNow.

 Manual or confusing workflow processes create frustration and can lead to declining productivity.
 Embracing digital workflows reduces friction and keeps employees happy, which is important for employee retention and will ultimately help your bottom line.
 In fact, a 2018 survey found that workers were 500% more likely to be frustrated with their employer and 450% more likely to leave their organization when forced to use outdated workplace technology.